 California followed the San Francisco and Hawaii resolutions, passing it’s own Screen at 23 resolution, SCR 134 by State Senator Dr. Richard Pan, on September 9, 2016.
 Screening at 23 in California would reveal close to 70,000 additional cases of type 2 diabetes in Asian Americans, and many more cases of prediabetes.
 To view the resolution click here.

 On January 25, 2018, the Commonwealth of Massachusetts passed a Joint Resolution to Screen at 23.
-Screening at 23 in Massachusetts would reveal close to 20,000 additional cases of type 2 diabetes in Asian Americans.
+Screening at 23 in Massachusetts would reveal over 6,000 additional cases of type 2 diabetes in Asian Americans.
 View the resolution here.

 This guide for health providers seeing Asian American patients was reviewed by primary care physicians, researchers at Harvard’s Joslin Diabetes Center, and members of the American Diabetes Association and Centers for Disease Control.

 The 4 Steps to Manage Your Diabetes for Life booklet helps people with diabetes understand, monitor, and manage their diabetes to help them stay healthy.
 This publication has been reviewed by the National Diabetes Education Program (NDEP) for plain language principles and is available in multiple languages.